Blog

 Why diversification is the only "free lunch" in finance, and how to apply it concretely.

 Diversification means spreading your capital across assets whose performances are not perfectly correlated, in order to reduce overall risk without proportionally reducing expected return.
 It is often described as the only "free lunch" in finance: a reduction in risk that costs nothing in expected return.
-This article explains why, and how to apply it.
+But diversifying well is more subtle than "buying lots of lines."
+This guide details the principles — correlation, position sizing, concentration, monitoring over time — to build a genuinely resilient portfolio.

 Visual comparison between a concentrated portfolio and a diversified portfolio facing a market shock